telerik-boneyard/Platform-Knowledge-Base/how-to/business-logic/how-to-change-user-role.md

 ```

 ## Notes
-If you decide to go with the cloud function, you can also [set permisions on who can execute {{site.bl-func}}]({http://docs.telerik.com/platform/backend-services/javascript/server-side-logic/cloud-code/cloud-functions/cloud-functions-security}) in order to achieve better security.
-For example, you can allow only to users in the "Administrator" role to be able to invoke this cloud function.
+If you decide to go with a Cloud function, you can [set permisions on who can execute {{site.bl-func}}]({http://docs.telerik.com/platform/backend-services/javascript/server-side-logic/cloud-code/cloud-functions/cloud-functions-security}) in order to achieve better security.
+For example, you can allow only users with an "Administrator" role to be able to invoke the Cloud function.

 ## See Also